 Some ships’ wifi will only deduct usage from your account if you’ve been logged onto the wifi for 30 seconds or more.
 We discovered that logging on to Celebrity’s wifi for 29 seconds or less won’t deduct any minutes from your usage.
 Just be careful to watch that counter!
 When using Holland America wifi, it also didn’t deduct any usage from our account when using it for less than a half-minute.
 So it’s worth testing this out on your next cruise.

-While you admittedly can’t do much browsing in that short amount of time, it is a great way to quickly pull in new emails or send out a prewritten email.
+While you admittedly can’t do much browsing in that very short amount of time, it is a great way to quickly pull in new emails or send out a prewritten email.
 Similarly, you can pull up a webpage within those 29 seconds, then logoff and read the content after you’re logged out.

 17) Use Wifi During Off-Peak Hours for Maximum Speed

 If you did purchase a wifi plan on a cruise, use those minutes at times such as late at night or early in the morning.
-Or consider using them during peak meal times or during a popular show.
+Or consider using them during peak meal times and during a popular show.
 You’ll find speed to be blazing fast compared to other times.
 These off-peak times may vary by ship and itinerary.
 Ask the Internet Desk Manager for the best times to logon.

 18) Get Your Minutes Refunded